 “An echocardiogram two days after the event was reported as a recent LV infarct, and angiogram on the third day showed anteroapical hypokinesis.
 So I gave in and finally accepted the diagnosis of Takotsubo cardiomyopathy!”

-Most heart attacks are caused by a blockage of a coronary artery due to a blood clot forming at the site of a plaque rupture.
-In broken heart syndrome, the arteries are not blocked, although blood flow in coronary arteries may be reduced.
+This cardiac event happens far more often in women, and is NOT a heart attack.
+(1) Heart attacks are generally caused by a complete or near complete blockage of a coronary artery due to a blood clot forming at the site of narrowing from fatty plaque buildup in the wall of the artery.
+But in broken heart syndrome, the heart arteries are not blocked, although blood flow in the arteries of the heart may be reduced.

 Do you have more questions about Takotsubo Syndrome?
 Find answers here from Mayo Clinic.